======================================================================

 such as Electronic Arts supported upstart competing consoles with less

-strict licensing terms such as the Sega Genesis and then the
+strict licensing terms, such as the Sega Genesis and the PlayStation,

-PlayStation, which eroded and then took over Nintendo's dominance in
+which respectively eroded and took over Nintendo's dominance in the

-the home console market, respectively.
-Consoles from Nintendo's rivals
+home console market.
+Consoles from Nintendo's rivals in the post-SNES

-in the post-SNES era had always enjoyed much stronger third-party
+era had always enjoyed much stronger third-party support than

 Unlicensed games